nwg/racket-wiki/Racket-Infrastructure.md

 ## Build systems

-Racket releases are built ...
+Racket releases are built on a number of machines (some virtual) at Northeastern University.

 Racket snapshots are built at two sites, University of Utah and Northwestern University.